deployo/deployo.github.io/content/blog/dokku-on-linode.md

 author: Miloš Krsmanović
 ---

 Dokku is a Heroku-like "docker-powered PaaS that helps you build and manage the lifecycle of applications", as it says on its GitHub page.
-It has a simmilar git-centric interface for running and managing your applications.
+It has a similar git-centric interface for running and managing your applications.

 I will show you how to install and use Dokku on a Linode instance.
 I will be using [Deployo](https://deployo.me) to manage the server but you can also just SSH into the server and execute the same commands.